fvena/typescript-library-template-pro/README.md

 1. Select `Automation` type and click on `Generate Token`
 1. Copy the generated token

-#### Add the NPM token to the GitHub repository secrets
+### 7. Add tokens to the GitHub repository secrets

+To enable the CI/CD pipeline and publish your library to NPM, you'll need to set up a GitHub and NPM token:

 1. Go to your GitHub repository
 1. Click on `Settings` tab
 1. Click on `Secrets and variables` > `Actions` in the left sidebar
 1. Click on `New repository secret`
-1. Use the `NPM_TOKEN` as the secret name and paste the token value
+1. Use the `GH_TOKEN` and `NPM_TOKEN` as the secret name and paste the token value
 1. Click on `Add secret`

-### 6. Setup GitHub Pages for documentation
+### 8. Setup GitHub Pages for documentation

 1. Go to your GitHub repository
 1. Click on `Settings` tab